pkardas/notes/books/refactoring.md

 INLINE FUNCTIONS - inverse of *extract function*, sometimes function body is as clear as the name.
 Helpful when you need to group functions - first you join them and then extract functions.

-EXTRACT VARIABLE - inverse of *inline variable*, expressions can become very complex and hard to readm in such situations, local variables may help break the expression down into something more manageable.
+EXTRACT VARIABLE - inverse of *inline variable*, expressions can become very complex and hard to read in such situations, local variables may help break the expression down into something more manageable.

 INLINE VARIABLE - inverse of *extract variable*, sometimes name doesn't communicate more than the expression itself.

-CHANGE FUNCTION DECLARATION - if you see a function with the wrong name, change it as soon you understand what a better name would be, so next time you are looking at the code you don't have to figure out wht is going on.
+CHANGE FUNCTION DECLARATION - if you see a function with the wrong name, change it as soon you understand what a better name would be, so next time you are looking at the code you don't have to figure out what is going on.
 Often a good way of improving name is to write a comment to describe the function's purpose - then turn that comment into a name (applies to names as well).
-Adding / removing parameters can be done through introducing intremediate wrapping function.
+Adding / removing parameters can be done through introducing intermediate wrapping function.

-ENCAPSULATE VARIABLE - encapsulate acces to the variable using functions, instead of accessing data directly, do this through single access point - function.
-Keeping data encapsulated is less important for immutabe data.
+ENCAPSULATE VARIABLE - encapsulate access to the variable using functions, instead of accessing data directly, do this through single access point - function.
+Keeping data encapsulated is less important for immutable data.

 RENAME VARIABLE - variables can do a lot to explain what programmer is up to (if he names it well).